AlibabaCloudDocs/ess/intl.en-US/Scaling Group/FAQ about scaling groups.md

 ## How do RDS instances work with scaling groups?

 After an RDS instance is associated with a scaling group, Auto Scaling automatically adds the internal IP addresses of newly created ECS instances in the scaling group to the whitelist of the RDS instance.
 This allows the ECS instances to access the RDS instance over the internal network.
 You can associate multiple RDS instances with a scaling group.
-For more information about whitelists of RDS instances, see [Control access to an ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Quick start/Control access to an ApsaraDB RDS for MySQL instance.md).
+For more information about whitelists of RDS instances, see [Configure an IP address whitelist for an ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Quick start/Set the whitelist/Configure an IP address whitelist for an ApsaraDB RDS for MySQL instance.md).